Wheelchair accessible vehicles

 If you are considering purchasing an imported WAV, please email On-demand Transport at ondemandtransport@transport.wa.gov.au to discuss your options.

-To help increase accessible transport options for people with disability, the Department of Transport (DoT) provides grants of up to $20,000 to assist eligible operators with the cost of installing a wheelchair hoist and restraint systems in a wheelchair accessible on-demand rank or hail (taxi) vehicle.
+The Wheelchair Accessible Vehicle (WAV) Modification Grant provides grants of up to $20,000 to assist with the cost of purchasing and installing wheelchair hoist and restraint systems in wheelchair accessible on-demand rank or hail (taxi) vehicles.

 Regional Wheelchair Accessible Vehicle Taxi Service Grant Scheme

-Read more about the Regional WAV Taxi Service Grant Scheme.
+For more information visit the Regional WAV Taxi Service Grant Scheme page.